Ann Soni PG Dip Counselling MBACP

 When can you have an appointment?

-Working flexible hours, I can offer consultations in the day or evening and at weekends, if required.
-The sessions last for 50 minutes, face-to-face, usually at the same time each week.
+I offer consultations in the day or evening and at weekends, if required.
+The sessions last for 50 minutes, usually at the same time each week.
 This can be a short or long term arrangement according to your preference.
-Our first session will be a chance for you to consider what you would like to address in therapy and what you would wish to achieve during your sessions.
+At the beginning of your first session we will discuss what issues you would like to address in therapy and what you wish to achieve during your sessions.

 Confidentiality is important for you and for me